 Zaneeta has a meeting of the Epworth League.
 This organization was formed by combining young people's organizations of the Methodist Episcopal church, with its purpose being to promote intelligent and vital piety among the young people of the church.

-Shirley Jones learned she was pregnant with her son Patrick once the filming of had begun.
+Shirley Jones learned she was pregnant with her son Patrick once filming had begun.
 She met with director Morton DaCosta over lunch to inform him of the situation.
 Her concern was that she would begin "showing" during its filming.
 He assured her that they could work through it with costumes and also by filming her from the waist up, if necessary.
 He did have one request, that she tell no one about it.
 Robert Preston did figure it out before filming had concluded, when Shirley's character, Marion, and his character, Professor Hill, kissed for the first time in the romantic footbridge scene.
 He leaned in for the kiss and jumped back, asking her, "What was that?" to which she replied, "That is Patrick Cassidy!
 Say, 'Hello!' " Years later, her son Patrick had the opportunity to meet Preston.
 He walked up and introduced himself saying, "Hello.
 I'm Patrick Cassidy."
 Preston replied, "Yes, I know.
 We've already met."

 In the original Broadway cast recording, there was a verse in the song "Rock Island" that goes, "Why it's the Uneeda biscuit made the trouble, Uneeda, Uneeda, put the crackers in a package, in a package, the Uneeda biscuit in an airtight sanitary package, made the cracker barrel obsolete!".
 This verse was omitted from the film version of the song.
 The Uneeda Biscuit was a revolutionary cracker that promised to be airier, flakier, and crisper than most other crackers.
 The cracker was kept fresh in a brand new concept of resealable packaging.
 Uneeda Biscuit was developed by the National Biscuit Company, nowadays known as Nabisco.